TheThingsIndustries/lorawan-stack-docs/doc/content/reference/data-retention/_index.md

 {{< figure src="skip-encryption.png" >}}

-The Things Industries will never read application payloads, even if the AppSKey is configured..
+The Things Industries personnel will never access your application payloads, even if the AppSKey is configured, unless given permission to do so to provide support.